 Firstly, be patient.
 In most cases of telogen effluvium, hair will regrow after 8 months to a year.
 Close monitoring of the state of hair fall is crucial.

 To treat this hair fall condition early, our patients are advised to use certain anti-hair fall scalp tonics, a hair growth medication such as minoxidil, a home use low-level laser treatment such as Capillus or iGrow, and in-clinic scalp treatments to condition the scalp and aid faster hair regrowth.

-Hair transplantation in Singapore for post-surgical hair loss is usually not warranted.
+Hair transplant in Singapore for post-surgical hair loss is usually not warranted.